The Best iPhone and iPad Apps That Make You Money

 IconZoomer is a global community of Trendspotters.
 The premise is that you use your iPhone to complete assignments, such as taking a photo of your dinner or your shoes.
 You then send in the photos and receive credits in return.
 Most assignments are worth 5-10 points, and 200 points earns you about 10 Euros.

-We have featured a small selection of iPhone apps that can be used to increase your bank balance.
+We have featured a selection of the most popular and best iPhone and iPad apps that can be used to increase your bank balance.
 There are more out there, with new ones launched every week.
 Sure, they're not going to make you rich.
 But, at a time where we are all having to tighten our purse strings and be ever-conscious of our lifestyle budget, a little extra cash always seems welcome.